Ella-Hoeppner/easl/README.md

 ## todo
 ### steps to get to expressive parity with wgsl/glsl
-* support heterogenous arguments to vector constructors
-  * e.g. `(vec2f 1i 2u)` should work
-  * this will mean each argument to a vec constructor needs an independent generic type, along with the generic type parameterizing the returned vector type

 * add aliases, make `vec<n>f` be an alias for `(vec<n> f32)`
   * need the `vec<n>f` constructors work too
   * and `vec<n>i` and `vec<n>u` work too

-* make `def` work
-  * should just compile to a const, I guess?

 * add typeclasses
   * support generic arguments bound by typeclass